Skip to main content

 Common Questions Answered

-AI usage in India’s healthcare global capability centers (GCCs) has risen from 65% in 2019 to 86% in 2024, according to Zinnov.
-This sharp increase underscores the growing reliance on AI for patient recruitment, risk monitoring, and regulatory compliance.
+AI adoption in India's healthcare global capability centers has dramatically increased from 65% in 2019 to 86% in 2024.
+This significant rise reflects the growing importance of AI tools in improving clinical trial management, patient recruitment, and regulatory compliance.